Skip to content

 </div>

 The same adapter serves support threads, project discussions, and small group chats — anywhere the conversation is part of your app's data.
-Because messages are ordinary rows, everything else in the Appwrite toolbox applies: permissions, the console, your own functions.
+Messages are ordinary rows, so the rest of the Appwrite toolbox applies: permissions, the console, your own functions.

 Reference